Payroll and Self-Employment Tax Information

 TriMet District boundary

-To find out if a business or property is located within the TriMet District boundary, check the interactive map, refer to the list of zip codes below or the District Boundary Map at right, or contact 503-962-6466.
+To find out if a business or property is located within the TriMet District boundary, check the interactive map or refer to the list of ZIP codes or boundary map below.
+If you have any questions, give us a call at 503-962-6466.

 ZIP codes partially within the TriMet District